-Vaccines are one of the best ways to reduce your risk of illness.
-Vaccines are an effective way to prevent disease so you can be active in life, work, and family time.
-A lot of research has gone into making vaccines that help prevent disease in the easiest way possible.
+Vaccines are one of the best ways to reduce your risk of certain major illnesses called infectious diseases.
+Avoiding certain infectious diseases or their complications will help to keep you healthier so you can continue be active in life, work, and family time.
+A lot of research has gone into making vaccines that help prevent infectious diseases in the easiest way possible.
 Vaccines are quick and will fit into even a busy schedule.

-All adults need vaccines.
-The types you need may depend on your age, health history, or where you work or travel.
-But vaccines help reduce your risk of illness no matter what.
+All adults can benefit from vaccines to prevent certain infectious diseases.
+The types of vaccine you need may depend on your age, health history, or where you work or travel.

 Vaccines can help you: